Amol-Soneji/My-Java-rep/Field-Sites/README.md

 Field Sites is meant to be used by those who are entering a new field of study, and display users websites that may realte to this new field of theirs.
 This program uses predifined set of fields of study.

+## Current state of work on project.
+On pause.